nu-acm-w/Solutions/README.md

 # Solutions
-Solutions for problems presented at ACM-W Coding Marathon for Females
+Solutions for problems presented at ACM-W Coding Marathon for Females.

+Answers for the test are also provided.
+Press "View Raw" to download Test.docx file.

 All solutions can be run directly through Hackerrank platform.
 Problem statements can be found at https://www.hackerrank.com/contests/acm-w-coding-marathon